isomerpages/moe-victoriajc/_live/Co Curricular activities/Performing Arts.md

 - Theatres on the Bay.
 VJC is also home to a full-sized Performance Theatre, which serves as the venue for our annual Concert Series.&nbsp;</p>
 <p>Victorians also get their aesthetic fix through exposure to various local
-and international arts performances, and annual inhouse concerts.
+and international arts performances, and annual in-house concerts.
 Victorians perform regularly at public venues such as the Esplanade and the amphitheatre at Vivo City.</p>
 <table style="minWidth: 75px">